Role: Visual UX Designer, AT&T employee - graphic and information design, illustration.

 Background: This fun, volunteer project calls for depiction of C-level leadership as race contestants competing in a community fundraiser.
 To promote the campaign and encourage employee donations and team spirit, images were updated in weekly email to reflect each team's place in the contest.

-Problem: A marketing team provided a rough mockup of the idea and asked our team for volunteers to improve upon their work.
+Problem: A marketing team provided a few different ideas and asked our team to develop one of the concepts, so I volunteered.

 Approach: I compiled an image catalog of motorcycles, classic and modern sports cars and proposed that each exec choose a vehicle as a fun way to engage leadership and give them an opportunity to express their personal style.
 I was told these folks aren't allowed to ride motorcycles, so I encouraged that the cartoon format granted special license for showing personality, and it was agreed.
 Sure enough, we had a rider.

 Once vehicles were selected, I extracted portraits and combed the web for costumes and body parts to suit each vehicle, and thought of gags to lampoon winning or losing rankings - the winners popping wheelies or leaving behind a trail of flames, and the losing vehicle leaving a trail of smoke and skid marks.